-Effect of obesity gene variant influenced by ageJanuary 31st, 2013 in Diabetes /
+Effect of obesity gene variant influenced by ageJanuary 31, 2013 in Medicine & Health / Diabetes

 (HealthDay)—A genetic variant associated with obesity risk (FTO) has a greater effect on body mass index (BMI) in young adults than older adults, according to a study published online Jan.
 8 in Diabetes.